Bimo99B9/hackthebox-writeups/README.md

 # hackthebox-writeups

-My personal (and quite simple) writeups of some of my completed machines.
+My personal writeups of some of my completed HTB machines.